Factors to Consider in Selecting a Farm Irrigation System (B 882)Download PDF

 Most systems are supplied with water from a ditch that extends the length of the field or from a large hose that the system drags along as it travels through the field.
 Ditch-fed systems will have a pumping unit to pump water from the ditch that is carried by the system.
 The hose-fed systems are supplied from risers on a pressurized mainline.
 Either type system can be center fed or supplied from one end.
 The power for the systems usually is supplied from a diesel powered electric generator carried on the main control tower.

 Linear move systems must have a guidance mechanism that guides them in a straight line down the field.
-Some systems follow an above-ground cable, some follow a buried cable via radio signals, and some are designed to follow a furrow the farmer constructs for that purpose.
+Some systems follow an above-ground cable, some follow a buried cable via radio signals, some are designed to follow a furrow the farmer constructs for that purpose, and some now use GPS to provide guidance.

 The linear move system has limited application in much of the Southeast; but in the Coastal Plains, where natural slope is minimal and fields are relatively large, they may be comparable in cost to the center pivot system.
 Their main advantage is on rectangular shaped fields where a pivot system would leave large areas unirrigated in the corners of the field.
 These systems generally do, however, require more maintenance than a center pivot because of the more sophisticated guidance system.
 They also require more labor to operate.
 This is especially true of the hose-fed systems.